BuidlGuidl/eth-tech-tree-challenges-old/README.md

 ## Challenge Description
 <ins>***The Decentralized Resistance***</ins> has grown rapidly, attracting members from all walks of life who are united in their desire for freedom and self-governance.
 To ensure that every member's voice is heard, the resistance needs a secure and transparent voting system.

 Your task is to create a smart contract that allows token holders to vote on a specific proposal.
-The contract will not include the functionality for creating proposals but will assume a predefined proposal exists.
+The proposal is **Expand the Intelligence Network**: Should we allocate resources to expand our intelligence network and gather more information about the activities of the megacorporations?

 Each token holder can vote either in favor or against the proposal, and their vote weight is determined by the number of tokens they hold.

 Your task starts in `packages/foundry/contracts/Voting.sol`.
 Use your solidity skills to make this smart contract allow <ins>***The Decentralized Resistance***</ins> to govern itself!